jawinga/mediaqueries-task/README.md

 **Learn accessibility features**

--prefers-reduced-motion for low-budget phones that have limitations.
+- prefers-reduced-motion for low-budget phones that have limitations.
--prefer-contrast
+- prefer-contrast
--inverted-colours
+- inverted-colours

 **Apply media queries to containers such as Grids.**